matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 [ [ 1, 'a' ], [ 2, 'b' ], [ 3, 'c' ] ]
 ```

 The implementation is getting really close to the Python one, but it still only supports two arrays.
 How could it be extended to work with an arbitrary number of arrays?
-The parameters of the function would have to be rolled up into a single `iterables` parameter using [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
+The parameters of the function would have to be rolled up into a single `iterables` parameter, using [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).
 Each operation on the iterators or on the iterStates is now wrapped in a map, except from the condition of the loop, which uses `every` to check if any of the iterators are exhausted.

 ```javascript
 function* zip(...iterables) {